NDP Convention 2026 FAQ

 Please contact Media@ndp.ca for details.

 Resolutions must be submitted to the Party by Electoral District Associations (EDAs), youth delegating bodies and Affiliates no later than Tuesday, January 27, 2026.
-Further details on the online submission process will be available on the Convention website in the coming weeks.
+Resolution submissions have now closed.

 The deadline for resolution submissions is Tuesday, January 27, 2026.